soumyardas/flights-sql-python-app/README.md

 # flights-sql-python-app
-Flights dashboard webapp using SQL and Python
+Flights Dashboard webapp using SQL and Python